freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 630.1

-Run your script and use `10` and the first argument.
+Run your script and use `10` as the first argument.

 #### HINTS